 - Model healthy money habits to your kids; get them involved in the money conversation from a young age if possible; surround yourself with money-healthy friends.

-WHERE can I find resources to support me further:*
+WHERE can I find resources to support me further (some of these are affiliate links):

 - The Art of Money, Bari Tessler**